We have all been to that lawn that is covered in green and thick, and you wonder how is it that a lawn could be so healthy and green?

 Removing soil from the ground is more effective than pushing it around.
 It keeps the hole stay open for longer, allowing nutrients, water, and air to reach the grassroots.
 It works best for most types of soils, including highly compacted clay soil.

-Plug aerator is great for large yards, and you can choose a tow-behind plug aerator that you can hook up directly to the lawn tractor or lawnmower.
+The plug aerator is great for large yards, and you can choose a tow-behind plug aerator that you can hook up directly to the lawn tractor or lawnmower.

 But using a plug aerator makes your lawn look unsightly for a while as it leaves several small chunks of soil plugs on the grass.
 You can break the plugs with a mower or manually to make your yard look pretty, but that’s some extra work.